Weston Domestic Violence Penalties

 Misdemeanor Domestic Violence Crimes

 Although less serious than felony offenses, misdemeanors are nonetheless treated as substantial crimes under Connecticut law.
-Those occurring most frequently in domestic violence cases include:
+Those occurring most frequently in Weston domestic violence cases that can face harsh penalties include:

 - Disorderly Conduct — Class C misdemeanor (the most common arrest)

 - Threatening in the Second Degree –Class A misdemeanor